mcnuttandrew/color-buddy/public/lang-docs.md

-### Saturated not appropriate for trustworthy affect
+### Saturated not appropriate for trustworthy affect [sequential, diverging, categorical] tags required: (trustworthy)

 Description: Highly saturated light colors are not appropriate for palettes that seek to be trustworthy.
 See "Affective color in visualization" for more.